PENDLETON CATTLE BARONS SCHOLARSHIPS

 Hello there, my name is Audrey Harwood and I was born and raised in the Southern Willamette Valley.
 I currently reside in Southern Idaho.
 I’m going to be attending University of Idaho come January 2022 in Moscow for my 3rd year of college and majoring in Animal Science to then transfer to Washington State University for vet school.
 My favorite event at the cattle barons is always watching the stock dogs work!
 It is truly amazing.
 A big thank you to all the volunteers, board members, sponsors, and everyone else it takes to put this amazing event together.
 See you all in 2022!

-Hello, my name is Taylor Skramstad and I am from Umapine, Oregon.
-I am currently seeking a Juris Doctor at University of Idaho College of Law to become an Agriculture Lawyer, and plan to focus my legal studies on ranching and livestock advocacy, land use, and contract law.
-I also plan on further continuing my education and obtaining a Ph.D. in Agriculture Science to give me the best knowledge and platform to run for public office.
+Hello, my name is Taylor Ann Skramstad-Walgamott, and I am from the small community of Umapine, Oregon.
+I am currently seeking a Juris Doctor at University of Idaho College of Law to become an Agriculture Attorney, and plan to focus my legal studies on ranching and livestock advocacy, land use, contract law and water law.
+I am also the current President of the Idaho Agriculture Law Society and plan to further continue my education by obtaining a Ph.D. in Agriculture Science to give me the best knowledge and platform to run for public office.
 As a public servant, I plan to create pro agriculture legislation, and lobby for the agriculture industry.
+Some of my previous advocacy experience includes 2017 Pendleton Round Up Princess and 2019 Miss Rodeo Oregon, and I am incredibly thankful for Pendleton Cattle Barons and Protect the Harvest for investing in my education!
+I hope you will see my name on a ballot one day!
+My favorite part of Pendleton Cattle Barons Weekend is the gathering of some of the industry's best and the ranch rodeo that keeps the western tradition alive.
+The BBQ contest is definitely a close second because it keeps getting better every year!

 Hello, my name is Emily Gluch and I am from the small town of Weiser, Idaho.
 I am currently a senior at Oregon State University College of Agricultural Sciences and Eastern Oregon University.
 My major is Agricultural Sciences with a minor in Rangeland Health.
 My goal is to impact the ag industry by advocating for sustainability and bridging the educational gap of agriculture to the general public.
 Pendleton Cattle Barons has been such a huge support in making my dream a reality!
 I always love attending the craft classes hosted by the leather and silversmith makers at Pendleton Cattle Barons Weekend.
 Thank you to those who support the scholarship program!
 I am so grateful for each and every one of you.